|

 with the Baroque are grandeur, richness, drama, movement, tension and

-The Visit of Venus to
+appeal to emotions.
+Architecture | The Visit of Venus to

 Vulcan by